 Over the school holidays, we hosted a two-day Astro Engineering course which incorporated a range of tasks encouraging participants to wonder and explore their curiosity.

-A ‘Wonder Wall’ stimulated discussion and big picture thinking through visuals, affording the girls time to ponder and record questions they were curious to explore further.
+A ‘Wonder Wall’ using visuals stimulated discussion and big-picture thinking and afforded the girls time to ponder and record questions they wanted to explore further.

-The excursion to the International Centre for Radio Astronomy Research afforded the girls the chance to learn from researchers and PhD students through a range of tasks including constructing and using solar telescopes.
+The excursion to the International Centre for Radio Astronomy Research afforded the girls the chance to learn from researchers and PhD students and try their hand at a range of tasks including constructing and using solar telescopes.